-This locally-owned brewery in the heart of downtown is a favorite among locals and visitors to the area.
+This locally-owned brewery in the heart of downtown (with an additional location in nearby Sevierville) is a favorite among locals and visitors to the area.
 They brew their beer onsite and specialize in a few varietals and serves up bar fare such as burgers, fries and more.
-Visit their Facebook page for more info.
+Visit their website for more info.

 The Fox and Parrot Tavern, 1065 Glades Road